Women and Babies Hospital

 • The artist may choose to manipulate existing specified materials, revise the colours, patterns, or introduce new elements within these spaces.

-• The artist/s will be required to work closely with the design team on these commissions, to ensure the proposal complements the design, is feasible and within budget.
+• The artist/s will be required to work closely with the architectural design team on these commissions, to ensure the proposal complements the design, complies to Australian codes and standards, and is within budget (budget to be provided in next stage of procurement process).

 • The artist will be responsible for design only of any integrated components, and the design and fabrication of any new elements introduced into the space (i.e. suspended or fixed artworks, sculptural works, furniture elements).